ku-sldg/plih/_types/3-Typed-Recursion.md

 No matter how deep the nesting, eventually the recurse call to `fact` fails.
 We cannot pre-seed a closure's environment to contain copies of itself.

-In the immortal words of Dr. Seuss, "turtles all the way down".
+In the immortal words of Dr. Seuss, "it’s turtles all the way down".
 No matter how many turtles we add there is always one at the bottom we can try to jump under.
 We cannot write $\Omega$ this way nor can we write
 Y.  We cannot use closure magic.
 The only option left is